neolution-ch/release-process-test/index.md

 - The GitHub action will automatically update the `package.json` version, create a new tag, update the `CHANGELOG.md` file and push everything into the `release/1.2.4` branch.

 - After the release is done, the GitHub action will merge the `release/1.2.4` branch into the `main` branch.
+    - This should only update the `CHANGELOG.md` file and the `package.json` version, not the code itself.
+    - Since this is the new latest stable release, it's safe to merge it into the `main` branch.

 ### Pre-Release: Partial Unreleased